Gastroenteritis is usually caused by an infection but can be caused by ingesting toxins or drugs.

 For infants, a simple and effective way to help prevent gastroenteritis is breastfeeding Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate... read more .
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more .
 Caregivers should wash their hands thoroughly with soap and water before preparing bottles for formula-fed infants.
 They should also wash their hands after changing diapers.
 Diaper-changing areas should be disinfected with a freshly prepared solution of household bleach (¼ cup bleach diluted in 1 gallon of water).
 Children with diarrhea should be excluded from day care centers for the duration of their symptoms.
-Children infected with E. colithat causes bloody diarrhea or Shigella should also have two negative stool tests before they are allowed to return to the center.
+Children infected with E. coli that causes bloody diarrhea or Shigella should also have two negative stool tests before they are allowed to return to the center.

 Infants and other people with a weakened immune system should not be exposed to reptiles, birds, or amphibians, because these animals typically carry Salmonella bacteria, and infection is more severe in these groups of people.